Temiloluwa8/Low-Cost-vs.-Non-Low-Cost-Airline-Analysis/README.md

 ## L&N Airline Analysis: Low-Cost vs. Non-Low-Cost Carriers
 _This Power BI project compares low-cost and traditional airlines using metrics like EBIT, fleet age, and passenger yield.
 It provides visual insights and recommendations to improve airline profitability and efficiency_

+## Table of Contents
++ Project Overview
++ Data Source
++ Importance of the Project
++ Tools Used
++ Business Questions
++ Data Overview
++ Analysis Breakdown
++ SQL Query Used
++ Data Visualization
++ Recommendations

 ## Project Overview
   This project focuses on analyzing and comparing low-cost and non-low-cost (traditional) airlines using key business metrics.
 The objective is to evaluate performance, efficiency, and profitability between the two types of carriers.
 Using a structured dataset, I performed data cleaning in Excel, applied SQL for metric calculation and grouping, and built a comprehensive Power BI dashboard to visualize insights.